OUTDOOR 11v11 SOCCER LEAGUE RULES

-A kick-in will take place when the ball crosses the side-line by a player of the team opposite to that of the player who last touched it.
+A throw-in will take place when the ball crosses the side-line by a player of the team opposite to that of the player who last touched it.

-The kicker must not play the ball again until it has been touched by another player.
-A goal cannot be scored directly from a kick-in.
+The thrower must not play the ball again until it has been touched by another player.
+A goal cannot be scored directly from a throw-in.